kelseyhightower/envconfig/README.md

 it will populate it with "foobar" as a default value.

-If envconfig can't find an environment variable value for `MYAPP_REQUIREDVAR`, it will return an when asked to process the struct.
+If envconfig can't find an environment variable value for `MYAPP_REQUIREDVAR`, it will return an error when asked to process the struct.

 If envconfig can't find an environment variable in the form `PREFIX_MYVAR`, and there is a struct tag defined, it will try to populate your variable with an environment